By Arwa Lodhi

 4. Clear clutter

 Are you a bit of a pack rat?
 Having too many things at home means you have your attentions scattered over a range of too many objects.
-This sucks out our energy and can make us feel scattered and even depressed.
+This sucks out our energy and can make us feel unfocused and even depressed.
 Learn to downsize, throw out anything that is not immediately useful, and see how much lighter you’ll feel!

 5. Stay clear of irritating movements